 - Your company has federal employer reporting responsibilities and is required to file Forms 1094 and 1095 B or C with the IRS.
 These requirements generally apply to applicable large employers (i.e. companies who averaged 50 or more full-time employees including full-time equivalents during calendar year 2018 or small employers sponsoring a self-insured or level-funded health plan).

 Both New Jersey and the District of Columbia will require all ALEs and small employers with self-funded health plans to file information reports annually to help enforce their jurisdiction-specific individual mandates.
 These requirements are separate from federal employer reporting obligations.
 If your company uses an outside vendor to assist with federal employer reporting obligations, then Kistler Tiffany Benefits encourages you to discuss the specific requirements with your vendor as soon as possible.

-Here’s what you need to know about the new requirements for each jurisdiction:
+We’ve also broken down in detail what you need to know about the new requirements for each jurisdiction.

 New Jersey Requirements

 The State of New Jersey has guidance available for employers to explain the state’s new individual mandate and related employer reporting obligations.